 1. Tactical Pen

 The tactical pen is a simple, no-frills self-defense implement that combines an ordinary ballpoint pen with an impact or stabbing tool.
 It’s literally just a pen, usually with a really tough body made of materials like lightweight aircraft aluminum; fancier models made of more expensive materials like titanium are also on the market.

-These self-defense tools are easily kept in your pants or shirt pocket, stowed in your bag or purse, and are usually quite inconspicuous.
+These self defense tools are easily kept in your pants or shirt pocket, stowed in your bag or purse, and are usually quite inconspicuous.
 Depending on your preference, they can be retractable or used by removing a cap.
 Of course, they’re always useful at work and in your everyday tasks like signing invoices or making grocery lists.
-Tactical pens can be carried virtually anywhere but, if discovered, they’re often confiscated by airport security personnel.
+Some of the best tactical pens can be carried virtually anywhere but, if discovered, they’re often confiscated by airport security personnel.

 To use a tactical pen, grip it firmly with your thumb pressed behind the flat end, then jab the point as you would a knife (several times if necessary) into your attacker’s vital areas.